mikeukay/cloudreader-firebase/README.md

 # CloudReader

 Simple app for reading PDFs and saving you progress across devices.
-Mobile versions have the ability to let you download your PDFs for offline reading, while the web version fetches the document each time you open it.
-Unfortunately uploading documents can't be done via the web demo at this time.
+Mobile versions let you download your PDFs for offline reading; the web version fetches the document each time you open it.
+Unfortunately uploading documents can't be done via the web app.

 ## Demo
 [https://mikeukay.github.io/cloudreader-demo/](https://mikeukay.github.io/cloudreader-demo/)